Skip to content

 Golden Fixture Workflow

 The four SDKs share canonical JSON fixtures under sdk/fixtures.
-Use them when adding widgets, events, common props, or action helpers.
+Update them when adding widgets, events, common props, or desktop helpers.

 CheckCommand